zonemaster/zonemaster/docs/public/specifications/test-zones/Nameserver-TP/nameserver11.md

 ### NO-EDNS-ON-UNKNOWN-OC
 * Zone: "no-edns-on-unknown-oc.nameserver11.xa."
-  * The nameserver will respond without EDNS if the query includes an unknown EDNS OPTION CODE.
+  * The name server will respond without EDNS if the query includes an unknown EDNS OPTION CODE.

 ### NO-ERROR
 * Zone: "no-error.nameserver11.xa."
-  * The nameserver will respond as default (no error).
+  * The name server will respond as default (no error).

 ### NO-RESPONSE-ON-EDNS
 * Zone: "no-response-on-edns.nameserver11.xa."